shmuelhizmi/react-multi-threaded/README.md

 export default App;
 ```

-now that we finished creating our App body we need to set-up two app entry points for our app, one for the main thread js bundle and one for the web-worker js bundle
+congrats we finished creating our entire app UI and layout, we now will need to set-up two app entry points for our app, one for the main thread js bundle and one for the web-worker js bundle.
 the main thread index will be called `main.jsx`

 `// src/main.js example`

 ```js